DumplingTechnologiesLLC/PWTech/README.md

 1. Run `npm run start` and open a browser to `http://localhost:3000` to see the static frontend
 2. You can now make changes and the server will hot-reload the changes.

+### Adding buttons that open the contact form

+The `views/assets/scripts/contact.js` file creates an event listener for any `button` or `a` with `data-contact="true"` as an attribute that will open the contact form on click.
+This is the easiest way to add additional contact forms.

 ### Changing CSS

 The easiest way to change the CSS is to edit the `*.scss` files in `views/css` while the development server is running.